 This double fronted cottage is in a tucked away position and has been extended by the current owners to provide a surprisingly light and spacious cottage, oozing with character and period features.
 Historically, the cottage formed part of the buildings belonging to the village butcher and used for the salting of the produce, hence the name of the cottage being The Saltings.

 The property is entered via a part glazed timber door into the porch.
-From here a rustic 3 ledge wooden door, featuring traditional black ironmongery, leads into the sitting room.
-This room has exposed wooden beams, a wood burner on a stone hearth with mantel above, built-in cupboards and shelving.
-A further rustic door leads off the sitting room into the second reception room overlooking the rear garden, currently used as a study, but could equally be used as a snug or dining room.
+From here a feature oak door, featuring traditional black ironmongery, leads into the sitting room.
+This room has a ceiling with exposed wooden beams, a wood burner on a stone hearth with mantel above, built-in cupboards and shelving.
+A further oak door leads off the sitting room into the second reception room overlooking the rear aspect, currently used as a study, but could equally be used as a snug or dining room.

 A few steps up from the sitting room, a door leads into the extended part of the cottage and the inner hallway with a vaulted ceiling featuring a rooflight creating a spacious and light area.
 This hallway gives access to a cloakroom, the kitchen/breakfast room and stairs rising to the first-floor accommodation.